701lab/ESP32-robot-car-controller/README.md

 * web-page displays the name of the robot it is connected to and connection status;
 * motors on the robot are controlled by STM32 that is not a part of this project;
 * ESP32 communicates with STM32 using simple UART-based protocol.

+## How to test the web-page
+1. upload the firmware to any ESP32 controller using PlatformIO;
+2. upload the filesystem image to your ESP32.
+If you don't know how to do it [here is a guide](https://randomnerdtutorials.com/esp32-vs-code-platformio-spiffs/);
+3. using any device connect to a new wi-fi access point.
+It will be called **esp_robot_1** and will have password **password_1**;
+5. open any browser and go to 192.168.4.1;
+6. plary around!

 ## Contributions